 In assessing this proposal against this framework of policies and guidance, the proposed buildings along the edges of the site do not address any of the surrounding streets or parkland in a positive way.
 Along the northern boundary, this is partly due to the ground levels between the proposed development and the new Greendykes housing to the north.
 Here, the land falls considerably over a short distance.
 This means that in long views (as demonstrated in the Landscape and Visual Impact Assessment (LVIA) that accompanied the application), this site is particularly prominent on the ridge.
 It appears that little consideration has been given to its location sitting higher than the surrounding existing properties at Greendykes, and therefore gives the proposed development the appearance of being disjointed and not relating to surrounding housing.
+This is particularly clear in relation to the flats along the northern boundary, which will appear incongruous on the skyline and within the streetscape.

 The housing along the western boundary does not address The Wisp, and the proposal forms an awkward boundary with this road.
-Similarly, the proposed housing along the southern boundary fails to provide a suitable edge to the park.
-The proposed houses do not address the park, while the flats are a dominant feature along this boundary and, given the ground levels, would appear incongruous and dominant in the landscape.
+Similarly, the proposed housing along the southern and eastern boundaries fails to provide a suitable edge to the park.
+The proposed houses on the southern boundary do not address the park, while the houses on the eastern boundary are set behind a road.
+The flats along part of the eastern boundary provide a fragmented urban form.

 Across the site, the levels plan shows the extent of the retaining walls, underbuilding and embankments.
-In some areas, there is a level difference in the finished floor levels of up to 5 metres between adjoining plots.
+In some areas, there is a level difference in the finished floor levels of up to 4.5 metres.
 The underbuilding is also substantial, where there can be up to a metre of underbuilding on the plots.
 While retaining walls and underbuilding is not uncommon on new housing sites, this proposal presents an engineering solution to the development of the site and takes little cognisance of the unique topography and landscape quality.